monitisexchange/Monitis-Linux-Scripts/RabbitMQ_monitor/Readme.md

         - you may do also definition of DURATION between measurements and sending results (currently it is declared as 60 sec)

 That's all.
 Now you can run __rmqmon_start.sh__ and monitoring process will be started.
-Note:to demonize use the foloowing command
+Note: to demonize use the foloowing command

         nohup ./rmqmon_start.sh &